-Hasbro signed Renegade to do produce the Power Rangers RPG, the G.I.
+Hasbro signed Renegade to produce the Power Rangers RPG, the G.I.
 Joe RPG and the Transformers RPG.
 They’re the games that’ll use the d20-based system, Essence 20.

 At RenegadeCon Virtual Special Edition this weekend, we’ll earn more about it.
 In the meantime, Senior RPG Producer Elisa Teague talked to Forbes about it.